MithrilJS/mithril.js/docs/mithril.component.md

 }
 ```

-Components that are nested in other components can also call `onunload` and its `e.preventDefault()` like top-level components.
+Components that are nested inside other components can also call `onunload` and its `e.preventDefault()` like top-level components.
 The `onunload` event is called if an instantiated component is removed from a virtual element tree via a redraw.

 In the example below, clicking the button triggers the component's `onunload` event and logs "unloaded!".